-Given the European Commission's stated priority of enabling European competitiveness via simpler, lighter, and faster EU regulation, EDMA appreciates the opportunity to provide input on the challenges and implications arising from the transaction reporting obligations under Article 26(5) of MiFIR (Regulation (EU) No 600/2014).
+It is in that context that EDMA would like to highlight an opportunity given the challenges and implications of transaction reporting obligations under Article 26(5) of UK MiFIR (Regulation (EU) No 600/2014).
 We wish to raise awareness regarding problems in the regulatory treatment of transactions executed on a trading venue1 (TV) compared to transactions executed outside a trading venue.
-Under Article 26(5) of MiFIR, TVs must submit transaction reports in relation to the transactions in financial instruments traded on their platforms which are executed through their systems by firms that are not subject to MiFIR.
-The TV must populate all the details that the firm would have to report if it were subject to MiFIR.
+Under Article 26(5) of UK MiFIR, TVs must submit transaction reports in relation to the transactions in financial instruments traded on their platforms which are executed through their systems by firms that are not subject to UK MiFIR.
+The TV must populate all the details that the firm would have to report if it were subject to UK MiFIR.
 The venue must collate not only market-side information, such as the economics of the trade and the identity of the non-MiFIR and/or third country firm involved, but also client-side information, such as fields containing information about the underlying client or clients of that non-MiFIR and/or third country firm.
-The collection and reporting of these underlying client data requires significant ongoing investment in operational infrastructure by TVs; a cost that is ultimately borne by market participants.
+The collection and reporting of this underlying client data requires significant ongoing investment in operational infrastructure by TVs; this cost is ultimately borne by market participants and thus limits the level of trading activity in the UK, especially by non-UK market participants.
+Also, the collection and reporting of this underlying client data by non-MiFIR firms, especially those from 3rd countries like Switzerland, to satisfy the Article 26(5) requirement can contravene their own existing non-financial laws, for example with regard to data privacy.

 There is a regulatory asymmetry when comparing trading on a trading venue ("on-venue") to trading outside of a trading venue ("off-venue").
-When trading off-venue, non-MiFIR and/or third country firms have no obligation to transaction report their side of a given trade.
-Their counterparts who are subject to MiFIR must only report their side of the transaction (market-side information).
-However, when trading on-venue, the TV must collect transaction reporting data from the non-MiFIR and/or third country firm in order to fulfil their Article 26(5) obligation.
-The non-MiFIR and/or third country firm consequently faces a greater burden when
+When trading off-venue, non-UK MiFIR and/or third country firms have no

-Article 4(1)(21) of Directive 2014/65/EU: 'regulated market' means a multilateral system operated and/or managed by a market operator, which brings together or facilitates the bringing together of multiple third-party buying and selling interests in financial instruments - in the system and in accordance with its non-discretionary rules - in a way that results in a contract, in respect of the financial instruments admitted to trading under its rules and/or systems, and which is authorised and functions regularly and in accordance with Title III of this Directive;
+Article 2(1)(13) of UK MiFIR (Regulation (EU) No 600/2014): 'regulated market' means a multilateral system operated and/or managed by a market operator, which brings together or facilitates the bringing together of multiple third-party buying and selling interests in financial instruments - in the system and in accordance with its non-discretionary rules - in a way that results in a contract, in respect of the financial instruments admitted to trading under its rules and/or systems, and which is authorised and functions regularly and in accordance with Title III of this Directive;

-Article 4(1)(22) of Directive 2014/65/EU: 'multilateral trading facility' or 'MTF' means a multilateral system, operated by an investment firm or a market operator, which brings together multiple third-party buying and selling interests in financial instruments - in the system and in accordance with non-discretionary rules - in a way that results in a contract in accordance with Title II of this Directive:
+Article 2(1)(14) of UK MiFIR (Regulation (EU) No 600/2014): 'multilateral trading facility' or 'MTF' means a multilateral system, operated by an investment firm or a market operator, which brings together multiple third-party buying and selling interests in financial instruments - in the system and in accordance with non-discretionary rules - in a way that results in a contract in accordance with Title II of this Directive:

-Article 4(1)(23) of Directive 2014/65/EU: 'organised trading facility' or 'OTF' means a multilateral system which is not a regulated market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances or derivatives are able to interact in the system in a way that results in a contract in accordance with Title II of this Directive;
+Article 2(1)(15) of UK MiFIR (Regulation (EU) No 600/2014): 'organised trading facility' or 'OTF' means a multilateral system which is not a regulated market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances or derivatives are able to interact in the system in a way that results in a contract in accordance with Title II of this Directive:

-&lt;sup>1 As defined in Article 4(1)(24) of Directive 2014/65/EU: 'trading venue' means a regulated market, an MTF or an OTF;
+1 As defined in Article 2(1)(16) of UK MiFIR (Regulation (EU) No 600/2014): 'trading venue' means a regulated market, an MTF or an OTF;